Quickstart

 write through the model.

-behind an active holder.
+queued behind an active holder.
+Add onStatus inside that object when the

 Next steps

-Keep using the schema client for app and agent writes.- Integration Guide explains the full app, React, Data Source, multiplayer, and agent path.
+- Integration Guide explains the full app, React, Data Source, multiplayer, and agent path.

 - Schema Contract explains what the schema drives across SDK, React, agents, Data Source, and schema push.